candywool-games/candywool-games.github.io/README.md

 ### Component Modules

 All component specific CSS should be added at the same level as the `index.tsx` for that component in a file called `index.module.scss`.
 Inside of `index.tsx` you will need to add `import styles from './index.module.scss';` at the top.
-To use your module class, you just add `className={styles.yourClass}`;
+To use your module class, you just add `className={styles.yourClass}`; If you want to use global variables from `variables.scss` in your new module, you just need to add `@import "styles/variables.scss";` to the top of `index.module.scss`.